 The only thing wrong with Barzotto is that they don’t have any sofas for us to hang out on all the time, but beyond them not letting us live here, we love this counter-service Italian place.
 All of the pastas are made in house, are delicious, and, at around $16, are actually affordable enough for a random weeknight catch up with a few friends.
 They also have $10 glasses of wine and soft-serve ice cream that we’d come in for on its own.

 Roma Antica is our go-to for pizza and pasta in the Marina.
-The sachetti pasta, eggplant parmesan, and carbonara in particular are all very much worth your time.
+The eggplant parmesan and carbonara in particular are very much worth your time.
 Come with friends when you want to drink wine and eat Italian food and not get intense anxiety when the bill comes.
 This place is low-key and easy to hit for lunch, brunch, or dinner.

 If we ever successfully hypnotized our boss into having a much more relaxed work attendance policy, we’d spend a good chunk of our afternoons at Piccino.
 The light and space at this Dogpatch spot are both beautiful, and the food, particularly the octopus and the mushroom pizza, is fantastic.
 At night, the menu is a bit longer and the atmosphere is still great, but know that Piccino is really at its best during the day.

 Ragazza is the kind of place you want for a going-away dinner, a double date, a birthday, or pretty much any other meal that involves getting a group together, sharing lots of things, and trying not to drop an absurd amount of money.
 If you’re a planner, reserve the heated back gazebo area.
 The thin-crust pizza is excellent, as is the baked rigatoni, and they even do a good job with the salads - especially the baby kale.
 It’s a place that will please everyone you know, and even works if you’re gluten-free.